NIME-conference/nime-website/statements.md

 permalink: /statements/
 ---

-The NIME Steering Committee has issued the following statements:
+The NIME Board has issued the following statements:

 * [The NIME Conference Diversity Statement]({{site.baseurl}}/diversity/)
 * [The NIME Conference Code of Conduct]({{site.baseurl}}/code-of-conduct)